syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 The below steps lets you bind a database table with the ChartControl.

-1. Open the Chart Wizard tool, Click Series button and go to the Data Source tab as shown in the image below.
+1.Open the Chart Wizard tool, Click Series button and go to the Data Source tab as shown in the image below.

 ![](Chart-Data_images/Chart-Data_img6.png)

-2. First step is to select the chart data source from the drop-down list.
+2.First step is to select the chart data source from the drop-down list.
 All data sources available with the form will be shown in the list.
 If there is no data source in the list, click the new BindingSource option from the drop-down list.

 ![](Chart-Data_images/Chart-Data_img7.png)

-3. This opens a Data Source Configuration Wizard.Choose the Data source Type as Database, and click Next.
+3.This opens a Data Source Configuration Wizard.Choose the Data source Type as Database, and click Next.

 ![](Chart-Data_images/Chart-Data_img8.jpeg)

-4. Then click New Connection.
+4.Then click New Connection.

 ![](Chart-Data_images/Chart-Data_img9.jpeg)

-5. In the Choose Data Source dialog box, select the data source as MS SQL server database or Microsoft Access database, and then click Continue button.
+5.In the Choose Data Source dialog box, select the data source as MS SQL server database or Microsoft Access database, and then click Continue button.

 ![](Chart-Data_images/Chart-Data_img10.jpeg)

-6. This opens the Add Connection dialog box.
+6.This opens the Add Connection dialog box.
 Click the Browse button and select the database file from any location.
 Click OK to make this connection available to the Data source Configuration Wizard.

 ![](Chart-Data_images/Chart-Data_img11.jpeg)

-7. You will be directed to the Data Source Configuration Wizard after completing the above steps.
+7.You will be directed to the Data Source Configuration Wizard after completing the above steps.
 Click Next.

 ![](Chart-Data_images/Chart-Data_img12.jpeg)

-8. Tables and Views that are available in the selected database will be listed in the Wizard.
+8.Tables and Views that are available in the selected database will be listed in the Wizard.
 Select the appropriate table, required columns and then click Finish.

 ![](Chart-Data_images/Chart-Data_img13.jpeg)

-9. You will be directed back to the Chart Wizard now.
+9.You will be directed back to the Chart Wizard now.
 Select the database from the Data Source list as shown in the image below.

 ![](Chart-Data_images/Chart-Data_img14.png)

-10. Once the source is selected, the selected table will be visible as in the below image.
+10.Once the source is selected, the selected table will be visible as in the below image.

 ![](Chart-Data_images/Chart-Data_img15.png)

 ## Binding the Table Data with Chart Series

-1. Click the 'Series Data' option in the wizard to select the series to which the data is to be bound.
+1.Click the 'Series Data' option in the wizard to select the series to which the data is to be bound.
 In 'Series Data' page, select the series using the Series Data box.

 ![](Chart-Data_images/Chart-Data_img16.png)

-2. To assign the retrieved database column to X and Y values of the series, use X Value box and Y Value box as shown in the below screen shots.
+2.To assign the retrieved database column to X and Y values of the series, use X Value box and Y Value box as shown in the below screen shots.

 ![](Chart-Data_images/Chart-Data_img17.png)

 ![](Chart-Data_images/Chart-Data_img18.png)

-3. Click Finish to apply these data binding settings to the Chart.
+3.Click Finish to apply these data binding settings to the Chart.
 The below image illustrates the Chart bound with custom data.

 ![](Chart-Data_images/Chart-Data_img19.jpeg)